Oldschoolwoman/test/README.md

  </ul>
  </ol>
 <h3>Reverting Changes for a File or Folder</h3>
-You can roll back file or folder changes using local history in same way as the regular version control.
+You can roll back file or folder changes using local history in the same way as with the regular version control.
 To revert changes made to a file or folder:
 <ol>
 <li>Open the Local History view for the file or folder you need, as described in the section above.</li>